AMReX-Codes/amrex/Docs/README.md

 `cd` into this directory and type
 ```
-doxygen Doxyfile
 make html
 ```

-The first command parses the C++ code to find Doxygen annotations.
-The second command builds the documentation using Sphinx.
+When executing this command, Doxygen parses the C++ code to find relevant annotations.
+Then Sphinx uses the Doxygen results.

 You can then browse the documentation by opening the file `build/html/index.html` with a web browser.